 Why am I writing about this?
 Why is this significant?

-It was spring 2017 when Pret held this seminar for all Leaders in customer service.
+It was spring 2017 when Pret held this seminar for all Leaders in customer service, and for the Leaders then to pass what they’ve “learnt” to the Teams.
+There wasn’t really anything to learn, it was just one big brainwash in how to kiss butt even more.
 This was a year after Natasha Ednan-Laperouse’s tragic death from an unlabelled allergen (sesame) in a Pret baguette.
-But at the time I and my colleagues did not know about a customer having died, let alone TWO customers having died from hidden allergen in Pret products.
+But at the time I and my colleagues did not know about a customer having died, (let alone by Decmber 2017 TWO customers having died) from hidden allergen in Pret products.

 Pret went full steam ahead with business as usual!
 Natasha’s mum points this out perfectly in about 0:20 into the video: